-Paying the price for expert shopping: Burke v Imperial Healthcare EWHC 3719 (QB)
+Success for David Sanderson: Paying the price of expert shopping – Burke v Imperial Healthcare EWHC 3719 (QB)

 David Sanderson successfully appeals against a case management order inadvertently permitting expert shopping.